csi-vitpune/DS-Algo_CSI-VIT-Pune/Queue/Stack_using_queue/README.md

 > * int peek() Returns the element at the front of the queue.
 > * boolean empty() Returns true if the queue is empty, false otherwise.

+Notes:

+> * You must use only standard operations of a stack, which means only push to top, peek/pop from top, size, and is empty operations are valid.
+> * aDepending on your language, the stack may not be supported natively.
+You may simulate a stack using a list or deque (double-ended queue) as long as you use only a stack's standard operations.

 ### Sample Input
 ```